Updated: 9 hours ago

 Leslie noted that looking at your business’s cash conversion cycle can help determine pricing.
 Walton Wood Farm made most of its sales via credit card, and customers had to pay in advance on accounts receivable.

 Advice to Late Bloomers in Business

 It’s never too late to start your business.
 Leslie started her company when she was 49 years old.
-She began by making homemade bath salts with humorous labels.
-By approaching local store owners, she was able to put her product out on the market.
+She began her business by making homemade bath salts with humorous labels.
+By approaching local store business owners, she was able to put her product out on the market.
 Here are some pieces of advice from Leslie’s experience:

 1. Asking for Others’ Opinion